 She is a strong and vocal advocate for women in science and acts as a mentor for many female young professionals.
 She is committed to opening the doors to science education for young girls through STEM programmes and initiated the ‘Making Sense of Science’ movement for Bayer USA to encourage children to study and embrace science.

 This bursary scheme shows Sharon’s firm commitment to supporting young people, particularly women, by giving them opportunities to achieve their potential.
 Having come from a working-class background herself, she fully understands the barriers and challenges that financial constraints can present.
-Swansea University is extremely grateful to Sharon for providing this crucial support and we look forward to awarding the first set of Sharon James Bursaries in 2023.
+Swansea University is extremely grateful to Sharon for providing this crucial support and we look forward to awarding the next set of Sharon James Bursaries in 2024.